 Eventually, we decide to head into Mingenew for breakfast.
 Their bakery comes highly recommended and it’s only about 25 minutes down the road.
 In the bright daylight we get a better look at the park and find the spectacular carpets of pink and yellow everlastings that are just delightful.
 I could easily stop every 100m or so to take photos.
 It’s just disgusting, really.

-We head out to Mingenew Hill on the outskirts of Mingenew town.
-It has a great view over the local canola fields and some interesting ‘art’ at the beginning of the road turn off.
-It’s then out to Depot Hill, which was used as a training firing range during WW2.
-There are even some artefacts and trenches around to explore.
+We head out to Mingenew Hill on the outskirts of Mingenew town which has a great view over the local canola fields and some interesting ‘art’ at the beginning of the road turn off.
+It’s then out to Depot Hill, which was used as a training firing range during WW2 and there are still some artefacts and trenches around to explore.

 I found the ground here full of pink everlastings.